tektoncd/pipeline/docs/pipeline-api.md

 <td>
 <em>(Optional)</em>
 <p>PipelineSpec is a specification of a pipeline
-Note: PipelineSpec is in preview mode and not yet supported</p>
+Note: PipelineSpec is in preview mode and not yet supported Specifying PipelineSpec can be disabled by setting
+<code>disable-inline-spec</code> feature flag..</p>
 </td>
 </tr>
 <tr>